 psql -U vumuser -d VCDB

-6. View the below two tables before deleting the required entries:
+6. View the two tables below before deleting the required entries:

 table pm_software_desired_states;